bartosz25/data-generator/examples/local_filesystem/README.md

 `120` and `10` - the generator will generate activities for the time range between 2 and 10 minutes, so it will generate the data for the next partition sooner
 - `get_random_duration_in_seconds` method and for instance set the range to `random.randint(60, 180)`
+2. To generate dataset across different partitions, you can also change the timer's timeshifting to fit into 40th or 50th minute of the hour.